Skip to main content

 });

-Please note, the JWKS endpoint for External wallets are different from Social logins.
+Please note that the JWKS endpoint for the External wallets is different from the Social logins.

 import * as jose from "jose"